 Do I have to use a candy thermometer when making peanut brittle?

+- Have everything measured out and maybe an extra set of hands.
 There is always some degree of risk when making any kind of candy and using molten sugar.
 Those of you with hot sugar burns know what I mean.
-But don’t be afraid.
+But, don’t be afraid!
 Just be prepared.
 Have everything measured out and ready to go.
-Sometimes it’s also good to have an extra set of hands.
+Sometimes it’s also good to have an extra set of hands around to help.

-Be sure to use a microwave safe bowl.
+- Be sure to use a microwave-safe bowl and oven mitts.
 Bowls safe for microwave use won’t get hot when used, so it makes the process easier.
 With that being said, I always recommend oven mitts when transferring the bowl of sugar to and from the microwave.

 Recipe Card